 In 2024, we are cognizant of the government's Bottom-up Economic Transformation Agenda (BETA) which focuses on five core pillars: Agriculture; Micro, Small and Medium Enterprises; Housing and settlement; Healthcare; and Digital superhighway and Creative Economy.
-However, as a division, we see great business opportunities created within this vast ecosystem that will require the Bank to always innovate by having "digital at the core" and for the relationship management team to have a closer and elevated engagement with our customers.
+However, as a division we see great business opportunities created within this vast ecosystem that will require the Bank to always innovate by having "digital at the core" and for the relationship management team to have a closer and elevated engagement with our customers.

 The Kenyan economy is expected to remain resilient, supported by robust performance in the services sector and expected recovery in agriculture.
+Therefore, our key sectoral focus will be on:

-We also expect manufacturing to remain a key driver of industrial activities in Kenya as it propels the broader economic development through forward and backward linkages with other sectors.
+- Agriculture - we expect the agriculture sector to remain stable barring any weather shocks and significant commodity price fluctuations. - Manufacturing will remain a key driver of industrial activities in Kenya as it propels the broader economic development through forward and backward linkages with other sectors.

-The services sector maintained a strong growth momentum in 2023 and is expected to continue in 2024, with the hospitality sector having recovered well and showing positive signs towards contributing to greater foreign currency inflows.
+The services sectors - maintained a strong growth momentum in 2023 and expected to continue in 2024.
+Sectors include hospitality (accommodation and restaurant service) which has recovered well and is contributing to the foreign currency inflows, information and communication, financial and insurance, health, education and the trade sub-sectors.

 As a business, we shall continue to invest in our people, leverage our technology and digital endowments, and inculcate a robust risk management culture.
-Above all, and acknowledging that we have built a very resilient business buttressed by unwavering customer loyalty, we shall remain committed to customer-centricity in all our engagements.
+Above all and acknowledging that we have built a very resilient business buttressed by unwavering customer loyalty, we shall remain committed to customer-centricity in all our engagements.